Come for the “I do”—Stay for the big sky view.

 The CSKT Bison Range is a 50 minute drive from Missoula.
 It is a historical wildlife conservation area home to 350 bison.
 It was originally founded in 1908 as the National Bison Range on land belonging to the Confederated Salish and Kootenai Tribes (CSKT).
 In recognition of their historical claim to both the land and the bison herd, the Bison Range was officially restored to the CSKT by Congress in 2020.
 As of 2022, the Bison Range is now fully owned and managed by the CSKT Natural Resource Department.

 The Bison Range is a self-directed driving tour with two scenic drives.
 The primary drive is Red Sleep Drive, a 2 hour, 19 mile loop that goes up and over Red Sleep Mountain.
-It is only open during the summer (May-Oct) and has two walking trails.
+It is only open during May-Oct and has two walking trails.
 The second drive is Prairie Drive, which is a 14 mile drive.
-Prairie drive goes along the scenic Mission Creek and is usually the best place to spot bison, elk, deer, and more.
+Prairie Drive goes along the scenic Mission Creek and is usually the best place to spot bears, bison, elk, deer, and gorgeouse views of the Mission Mountains.
 A Day pass is $20 per vehicle.